-Madeira’s location in the Atlantic made it an important strategic port of call which led to the rapid expansion of the island’s wine, especially in countries such as the United States of America.
-It was so popular in the USA that in the 18th century, Madeira wine is reported to have represented over 75% of all wine imported into this market.
+Madeira’s location in the Atlantic made it an important strategic port of call, which led to the rapid expansion of the island’s wine, especially in countries such as the United States of America.
+It was so popular in the USA that in the 18th century, Madeira wine was reported to have represented over 75% of all wine imported into this market.

-The archipelago is situated at 32º 38’ latitude north and 16º 54’ longitude west, about 1100kms off the coast of Portugal, and 590 kms off the coast of Morocco.
+The archipelago is situated at 32º 38’ latitude north and 16º 54’ longitude west, about 1100 km off the coast of Portugal, and 590 kms off the coast of Morocco.

 The total area of the island is 741kms2, of which the vineyards occupy about 490 hectares.

-The overall sub-tropical and temperate climate, together with the fertile volcanic soils provide perfect conditions for the growth of a wide range of different crops.
+The overall sub-tropical and temperate climate, together with the fertile volcanic soils, provides perfect conditions for the growth of a wide range of different crops.